mhenke/cfwheels-training/00-a-intro.md

 # JSBlogger

-In this project you'll create a simple blog system and learn the basics of ColdFusion on Wheels including:
+In the project you'll create a simple blog system and learn the basics of ColdFusion on Wheels including:

 * Models, Views, and Controllers (MVC)
 * Data Structures & Relationships